Lifestyle (Rich Gang song)

-"Lifestyle" is a song by American hip hop group Rich Gang, featuring rappers Young Thug and Rich Homie Quan.
+"Lifestyle" is a song by American hip hop group Rich Gang, featuring performances from American rappers Young Thug and Rich Homie Quan.
 The song, produced by London on da Track, was released on June 5, 2014.
 It has been certified Platinum in the United States.

 Background and composition

 The song premiered in May 2014 as the lead single for the unreleased mixtape Rich Gang 2.

 Critical reception

 Pitchfork ranked the song at number 69 on their list of the top 100 songs of 2014.
-Complex named the song at number 2 on their list of the 50 best songs of 2014.
-Brooklyn Russell of Pretty Much Amazing described it as "a sort of Millennial version of Generation X’s 'Nuthin' but a 'G' Thang,'" calling it "an all-encompassing generational hip-hop party track."
-Russell also praised the song's production, adding "Thug comes through over a breezy instrumental and casually gives us the now iconic opening line: 'I did a lot of shit just to live this here lifestyle."
+Complex named the song at number two on their list of the 50 best songs of 2014.
+Brooklyn Russell of Pretty Much Amazing described it as "a sort of Millennial version of Generation X's 'Nuthin' but a 'G' Thang'", calling it "an all-encompassing generational hip-hop party track".
+Russell also praised the song's production, adding: "Thug comes through over a breezy instrumental and casually gives us the now iconic opening line: 'I did a lot of shit just to live this here lifestyle'".